MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-a-flight-submission.md

 author: mcleanbyron
 ms.assetid: A0DFF26B-FE06-459B-ABDC-3EA4FEB7A21E
 description: Use this method in the Windows Store submission API to get data for an existing package flight submission.
-title: Get a package flight submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get a package flight submission ms.author: mcleans ms.date: 02/08/2017 ms.topic: article